elepage/C-Python/README.md

 1) build the executable file "Test_python" from the main.cpp
 2) then call Test_python {pythoncodefilename} {functionname} {argument1} {argument2}
 ____________________________________________________________________
 example1 "Test_python multiply multiply 3 2"
+// this will call the multiply function from multiply.py
+// this is very simple with no call back and no modification of data allocated by the C layer

 Will compute 3 times 2
 Pointers:50075968,18348536,18348516